 The following is an example of a risk management policy:

-- The company may only acquire insurance from organization with an A.M.
+The company may only acquire insurance from an organization with an A.M.
 Best rating no lower than A-.

 The preceding policy is designed to keep from buying insurance from a financially weak carrier, avoid self-insuring the bulk of all risks, and ensure that certain minimum amounts of insurance coverage are purchased.
 The end result of this policy should be a considerable reduction in the amount of risk to which an entity is subjected.